garado/cozy/.github/README.md

 2. integrates all the cli tools I use to manage my life into a nice dashboard
 3. looks awesome!

 This is a port of my old Eww config.
-I've decided to keep maintaining the Eww config [here](https://github.com/garado/cozy/tree/eww) because I might leave AwesomeWM one day.
-(Eww version is heavily wip and will probably never be as feature-rich as the Awesome version, and also won't be updated as often)
+I've decided to keep maintaining the Eww config [here](https://github.com/garado/cozy/tree/eww) because I might leave Awesome one day.
+(Eww version is heavily wip and won't be updated as often)

-<h2>Dashboard</h2>
+<h2>🚀 Dashboard</h2>

 <img title="" src="assets/dash_main.png" alt="" width="800">